Electrostatics/electrostatics.github.io/examples/Protein-Rna_Tutorial.md

 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/graph_4.png">
 The data is approximated by the equation $ y = 130 + 11.28*ln(x) $

 Further analysis requires the ability to perform linear regression.
-There are many programs that do this; a simple Python script named [fit.py](https://github.com/Electrostatics/apbs-pdb2pqr/blob/master/apbs/examples/protein-rna/fit.py) is provided for this purpose in the protein-rna example directory.
+There are many programs that do this; a simple Python script is provided for this purpose in the protein-rna example directory (named fit.py).
 This script can be called with:
 {% highlight bash %}
 cat file.dat | python fit.py
 {% endhighlight %}